-Kalloni is a village with olive groves and gardens full of artichokes, citrus fruits and vegetables.
+Kalloni is a village with olive groves and gardens full of artichokes, citrus fruits, and vegetables.
 Take a walk to the church of Agios Zacharias.
-From its large courtyard with pebble mosaic one can see the village and the beach of Kolimbithra.
+From its large courtyard with pebble mosaic, one can see the village and the sandy beach of Kolimbithra.

 The village of Komi is located at the beginning of a fertile plain, which stretches to the sea.
 Tall reeds protect the fields from the wind.
 In each of the two entrances of the village, there is a church with its picturesque square.

 Panormos village, Tinos, Greek islands - credits: Lemonakis Antonis/Shutterstock.com

 The small fishing village of Panormos, characterized as a traditional settlement in the western part of the island, has crystal clear sandy beaches, while the island of Planitis stands out with the ruined lighthouse just opposite the port.